1940s in music: Pop

 In addition, a new form of popular music, crooning, emerged during the early 1930s.
 Technology played a large part in the development of this style, as electronic sound recording had emerged near the end of the 1920s and replaced the earlier acoustic recording.
 While singers such as Al Jolson and Billy Murray had recorded songs by yelling into a Victrola horn, as this was the only way to get audible sound with acoustic recording, the new electronic equipment allowed for a softer, more intimate style of singing.
 Many of the older singers such as Jolson and Murray consequently fell out of favor during the 1930s with changing tastes (although Al Jolson managed a successful career comeback after World War II).

 Bing Crosby was the leading figure of the crooner sound as well as its most iconic, defining artist.
 By the 1940s, he was an entertainment superstar who mastered all of the major media formats of the day, movies, radio, and recorded music.
 Other popular singers of the day included Cab Calloway and Eddie Cantor.

-Bandleaders such as the Dorsey Brothers often helped launch the careers of vocalists who went on to popularity as solo artists, such as Frank Sinatra, who rose to fame as a singer during this time.
+Bandleaders such as the Dorsey Brothers often helped launch the careers of vocalists who went on to gain popularity as solo artists, such as Frank Sinatra, who rose to fame as a singer during this time.
 Sinatra's vast appeal to the "bobby soxers" revealed a whole new audience for popular music, which had generally appealed mainly to adults up to that time, making Sinatra the first teen idol.
 Sinatra's music mostly attracted young girls to his concerts.
 This image of a teen idol would also be seen with future artists such as Elvis Presley and The Beatles.
 Sinatra's massive popularity was also one of the reasons why the big band music declined in popularity; major record companies were looking for crooners and pop singers to attract a youth audience due to his success.
 Frank Sinatra would go on to become one of the most successful artists of the 1940s and one of the best selling music artists of all time.
 Sinatra remained relevant through the 1950s and 60s, even with rock music being the dominant form of music in his later years.
 In the later decades, Sinatra's music would be mostly aimed at an older adult audience.
-Sinatra became one of the most respected and critically acclaimed music artists of all time.
+Sinatra remains one of the most respected and critically acclaimed music artists of all time.